aastronautss/tyler_guillen_website/_drafts/arguments-boy-who-cried-fallacy.markdown

 I’m really horrible at chess, but bear with me as I make this analogy.
 I know that there are at least two ways of handling the opening moves in a game.
 The first is to memorize a bunch of starting positions and the best responses to them.
 A lot of high level play, as I understand, involves a vast knowledge bank of positions and the best moves on those positions.
 The other is to build a more fundamental understanding of the early game, and play from those fundamentals.
 Proponents of this method (like Josh Waitzkin) like to claim that it enables more creative and intuitive play.

 I’m probably wrong about a lot of what I said in the preceding paragraph, but we’ll just use it as a basic analogy.
-Arguing is less like chess than some cliches make it out to be.
+Arguing is less like chess than some clichés make it out to be.

 Here I want to advocate the fundamentals-based approach to understanding logical fallacies.